Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Sometimes color conveys the message.
 Other times color gets in the way of the message.

-He's an odd creature, billed as a White Labrador.
-There's really no such thing, he's just a very pale yellow lab.
-However, you pretty much think you're looking at a white lab when you see Milo.
+He’s an odd creature, billed as a White Labrador.
+There’s really no such thing, he’s just a very pale yellow lab.
+However, when you see Milo, you think you’re looking at a white lab.

 Then you see shades of yellow creeping in here or there.
-I noticed a small red botch above one of his eyes in the portrait, too.
-These aren't things you really notice around Milo, but they're hard to ignore in this photo.
+I also noticed a small red botch above one of his eyes in the portrait.
+These aren’t things you notice around Milo, but they’re hard to ignore in this photo.

 My solution was to convert the photo to a black & white image.
-That's when I saw the dog that I know, without this extraneous color information to change my view of Milo.'Shape is the enemy of color.' - Josef Albers Click To Tweet
+That’s when I saw the dog that I know, without this extraneous color information to change my view of Milo.

 Color Sets the Mood of Your Photo